-My work is in many private collections in the U.S. and Europe
+My work is in many private collections in the U.S. from coast to coast and Europe.

 2015 Art in America, Internet Exhibit (Curated by Julie Torres)